 Robert Prevost elected as first American pope and takes the name Leo XIV

-Prevost, 69, from Chicago, Illinois, is the first ever pope from the United States.
+As he addressed the crowds in St. Peter’s Square, Leo paid tribute to the late pontiff Francis, urging them to remember the late pope’s legacy of unity before outlining his own vision for the Catholic Church.

+“We have to seek together to be a missionary church.
+A church that builds bridges and dialogue,” he said.
+Speaking in Italian, Leo called on people to “show our charity” to others “and be in dialogue with love.”

-Cardinals took two days to select a new pontiff, matching the timeline from the previous two gatherings and suggesting that Prevost quickly impressed his peers during the secretive process.
+Leo was chosen just two days after a group of 133 cardinals gathered in conclave to select a new pontiff, suggesting that he quickly impressed his peers during the secretive process.
+He is expected to build on Francis’ reforms.

-Francis and Benedict XVI were both revealed in the evening of the conclave’s second day, while John Paul II, the longest-reigning pope of modern times, was selected on the third day in 1978.
+His predecessors, Francis and Benedict XVI, were both revealed in the evening of the conclave’s second day, while John Paul II, the longest-reigning pope of modern times, was selected on the third day, in 1978.

+The coming days are for celebration; Leo’s name will be uttered in homilies and Masses across the Roman Catholic world, and will spark particularly joyous scenes in his home country, where one in five adults identifies as Catholic.

+But leading the largest Christian denomination through an unpredictable era will require difficult and consequential decisions.

 ‘An exceptional leader’

-Prevost is a member of the Augustinian religious order – which he also led for more than a decade as their prior general, which has given him leadership experience of leading an order spread across the world.

-Considered a highly capable and accomplished leader, Prevost most recently led the powerful Vatican office for new bishop appointments, the Dicastery for Bishops, assessing candidates and making recommendations to the late pope.
-He also served as the president of the Pontifical Commission for Latin America.
+“In our lands, he sowed hope, walked alongside the most needy, and shared the joys of our people. … He chose to be one of us, to live among us, and to carry in his heart the faith, culture and dreams of this nation,” Boluarte said.

+In the United States, President Donald Trump called the news a “great honor” for America, adding he looks forward to meeting the new pope.
+Vice President JD Vance, who converted to Catholicism in 2019, said in a message on X: “I’m sure millions of American Catholics and other Christians will pray for his successful work leading the Church.”

-While it is often said cardinal electors would always shy away from choosing a pope from the US, due to America’s outsized global political influence, Prevost’s long experience in Peru may have mitigated those fears among the electors.
+While it is often said cardinal electors would always shy away from choosing a pope from the United States, because of America’s outsized global political influence, Prevost’s long experience in Peru may have mitigated those fears among the electors.

 “He’s somebody that, even though he’s from the West, would be very attentive to the needs of a global church,” said Elise Allen, CNN’s Vatican analyst.
 “You’re talking about somebody who spent over half of his ecclesial career abroad as a missionary in Peru.”

-Allen added that he is seen as an apt leader in Vatican circles because “he’s able to accomplish things without necessarily being authoritarian about the way he did things.”

-“Prevost is somebody who is seen as an exceptional leader.
-From very young, he was appointed to leadership roles,” Allen said.
-“He’s seen as somebody who is calm and balanced, who is even-handed, and who is very clear on what he thinks needs to be done… but he’s not overly forceful in trying to make that happen.”
+Allen added that he’s seen as a talented leader in Vatican circles.
+“He’s seen as somebody who is calm and balanced, who is evenhanded, and who is very clear on what he thinks needs to be done … but he’s not overly forceful in trying to make that happen.”

 Prevost earned his bachelor’s in mathematics from Villanova University in Pennsylvania and went on receive his diploma in theology from the Catholic Theological Union of Chicago.